TRaSH-Guides/Guides/docs/File-and-Folder-Structure/How-to-set-up/Synology.md

 ## Summary

 1. We will create **_one_** share that will hold all your data.
 This ensures hardlinking and/or instant moves are possible.
-1. Create one user that will be assigned to the docker images as the user they run out of security reasons.
+1. Create one user that will be assigned to the Docker images as the user they run out of security reasons.
 1. Create a folder structure on the `data` and `docker` share with a few commands (or manually).
 1. Download and edit the `docker-compose.yml` and `.env` files to your system settings.
 1. Set permissions to all folders related to the shares.
-1. Run and execute docker commands to start the containers.
+1. Run and execute Docker commands to start the containers.

 ### Automated Script